nodegui/svelte-nodegui/Readme.md

 $ npx degit halfnelson/svelte-native-template myapp
 ```

-A fresh svelte-native app will be found in the `myapp` folder
+A fresh Svelte Native app will be found in the `myapp` folder

 Once installed, the build workflow is to use the `tns build` or `tns run` commands as normal.